-Conversely, refined carbohydrates are carbohydrates that have gone through a manufacturing process.
-This manufacturing process may turn the carbs into flour and flour-based foods like pasta, bread, and crackers.
+Refined carbohydrates are carbohydrates that have gone through a manufacturing process.
+This manufacturing process typically transforms the carbs into flour and then into flour-based foods like pasta, bread, and crackers.
 Refined carbs also include sugars, such as table sugar.

 Refined carbohydrates are rapidly digested in the small intestine.
-Once these rapidly-digested carbs are absorbed, they can spike your blood sugar and then cause a precipitous drop in blood sugar; this dramatic fluctuation can negatively impact your energy, focus, and cognition, all of which are vital when mountain biking!
+Once these rapidly-digested carbs are absorbed, they can spike your blood sugar and then cause a steep blood sugar drop.
+This dramatic fluctuation can negatively impact your energy, focus, and cognition, all of which are vital when mountain biking!

 In addition, refined carbohydrates are almost entirely devoid of the fiber, vitamins, minerals, and phytonutrients found in whole-food carbs and thus don’t offer the same benefits for an athlete’s gut health, blood sugar, or energy production.